LironL99/portfolio/Arduino-Projects/Sonar_Servo_Project/README.md

 - Improving the Processing visualization with additional features, such as graphs or data logging.

 ## Conclusion
 This project demonstrates the integration of an ultrasonic sensor, servo motor, potentiometer, LEDs, and a radar-like Processing display to create an interactive distance measurement system.
 Throughout the process, I improved my techniques in wiring, using a breadboard, integrating components, debugging, and interfacing with a microcontroller.
 The experience gained from tackling the challenges and implementing the components will serve as a solid foundation for future projects, particularly in the VLSI field.
-This project is designed to showcase practical skills and knowledge to potential recruiters and during job interviews.

 ## References
 - Arduino documentation for the Servo library.